-- a. if organisms could go extinct, what about God's perfection? - b. some tried to argue that fossils are not organic remains - 5. developments in embryology were also undermining natural religion - a. an important tenet of the design argument is that brute matter could never organize itself - b. preformationism makes the same assumption - c. however, preformationism had become untenable with the development of the microscope - d. with the collapse of preformationism, there was no longer any guarantee of the fixity of species: that is, no reason for offspring to resemble their parents exactly
+Developments in embryology were also undermining natural religion

+- a. an important tenet of the design argument is that brute matter could never organize itself - b. preformationism makes the same assumption

+- c. however, preformationism had become untenable with the development of the microscope - d. with the collapse of preformationism, there was no longer any guarantee of the fixity of species: that is, no reason for offspring to resemble their parents exactly

-11.4.4 Fideism
+7.3.4 Fideism